apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 -->

-This page describes how to use connectors in PyFlink and highlights the different parts between using connectors in PyFlink vs Java/Scala.
+This page describes how to use connectors in PyFlink and highlights the details to be aware of when using Flink connectors in Python programs.

 * This will be replaced by the TOC
 {:toc}